You are required to register your vehicle with BFG VLO within 45 days of arrival.

 Step 2: Vehicle Registration Application

 Your Vehicle Registration Application (BFG Form 20) must be submitted with the following documents:

-- Insurance showing Chassis Number (UK- Green Card and Policy Schedule, German - Double White Card and Proof of Payment)
+- Insurance showing Chassis Number (UK- Green Card, or insurance policy and schedule.
+The address on the documents must show a German address, QTR or Unit.
+German - Double White Card and Proof of Payment)

 - Special Import Licence (BFG Form 80)

 - Proof of Ownership (Vehicle Log Book or Allocation Certificate and Certificate of Conformity (CoC) if not previously registered.)